 In addition to the above education and experiential requirements, candidates are required to pass an exam that covers the content of API RP 580.

 - The exam tests the candidate's knowledge and expertise in the field of RBI.

 - Candidates have up to 3.25 hours to complete the exam.

-- The exam consists of 70 questions.
+- The exam consists of 90 questions, of which 80 are scored.
 The questions are multiple choice.
 The exam is closed book.
 Paper and reference materials are not allowed.

-- Candidates must have a passing score of 70% (49 correct answers) to be eligible for certification.
+- Candidates must have a passing score of 70% to be eligible for certification.

 - You will need to apply to take the exam with API.
 As part of the application process you will be required to submit proof of your education and experience qualifications.
 Education can be documented via the submission of a copy of your diploma or certificate.
 Experience is verified by a check of references which are submitted as part of the application process.

 - There is an application fee of $315 for API members and $365 for non-members.